 - 1. Written Warning/Behavior Form added to the student's file in Educate and the parents are emailed. - 2.
 Recess Exclusion and/or removal from a particular class or event.
-Behavior Form added to students file in Educate and parents are emailed. - 3.
+Behavior Form is added to students file in Educate and parents are emailed. - 3.
 In School Detention and Conference with parents/guardians.
-The behavior Form added to student's file in Educate, and parents emailed and called. - 4.
+Behavior Form is added to students file in Educate and parents are emailed. - 4.
 Depending on the severity of violation/action one of these consequences will be issued. - 4.1.
 In-school suspension - 4.2.
 A short-term suspension (five days or less) - 4.3.
 Long-term suspension (more than five days) - 5.
 Behavior Form added to student's file in Educate, and parents emailed and called. - 6.
 Expulsion from school may occur if violation or action is severe or above steps have been completed with no change in behavior.